OpenLineage/docs/docs/development/sql.md

 - snowflake
 - sqlite

+If no dialect is specified, the dialect defaults to `generic` which parses generic SQL statements.

 ### Default databases and schemas

 SQL processing engines and databases sometimes rely on some _implicit_ information.
 For example, they often allow you to set current database or schema, instead of forcing